gianarb/go-irc/README.md

     Draft string
 }
 ```
-Best prative for manage simple update of lib
+Best practice for managing simple update of lib

 ### Use Case
 ```go